opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 my_boolean_field: FALSE
 ```

-A boolean literal can either be a TRUE or a FALSE keyword (non case sensitive).
+A boolean literal can either be a TRUE or a FALSE keyword (case insensitive).
 It should be used in boolean filters.

 <div class=“clearfix”></div>
 #### Geometry literal